AREA OF CONCENTRATION: The program is designed to

 New students should apply for General Admission to Gulf Coast State College

-New students must pay $20 college application fee online, at the Bookstore, or at the Business Office
+New students must pay $20 non-refundable college application fee online, at the Business Office in person or by phone, or at the GCSC Bookstore.

 Schedule an advising session with the Sonography Asst.
 Coordinator, if needed.